-This section of each Puntos de partida chapter presents important vocabulary related to the chapter theme and provides vocabulary-building activities.
+This section of each Puntos en breve chapter presents important vocabulary related to the chapter theme and provides vocabulary-building activities.
 (Only thematically related words are introduced and practiced in this section.
 A complete list of all new words for the chapter is in the Vocabulario at the end of each chapter.)
 It is assumed that the Vocabulario: Preparación section will be studied before the other sections of the chapter.
 This approach establishes the chapter theme and makes it possible to reenter and thus reinforce these important lexical items throughout the chapter.
-It also minimizes the amount of active vocabulary introduced later in the Gramática sections, where emphasis is on the presentation of new grammar, and in the Videoteca.
+It also minimizes the amount of active vocabulary introduced later in the Gramática sections, where emphasis is on the presentation of new grammar.
 Finally, it ensures that students will have the vocabulary necessary to handle the communicative situations posed throughout the chapter.

-Instructors can use the drawing and/or vocabulary list that appears at the beginning of each Vocabulario: Preparación section as a vehicle for the introduction of theme vocabulary.
+Instructors can use the drawing and/or vocabulary list that appears at the beginning of each Vocabulario: Preparación section to introduce theme vocabulary.
 Many instructors feel it is useful first to model pronunciation and then to ask for choral repetition.
 Modeling pronunciation means providing an example of the correct pronunciation of the words or phrases that appear in the list.
 Students listen and imitate your pronunciation.
 Choral repetition means repetition by the whole class, with students speaking in unison.
 Beginning with choral repetition provides practice for everyone-an especially important factor in large classes-and allows individual students to reach some level of accuracy and confidence before being called on individually.
 During choral repetition, you can listen attentively for errors in pronunciation and call attention to them.
 It is best to deal with such errors as a whole-class activity, rather than drawing attention to individual students.

 Once theme vocabulary has been presented, you should concentrate on individual words in the Vocabulario: Preparación drawings and lists.
 The suggestions bound into the back of the Instructor's Edition will call your attention to words of particular interest, words that may cause problems for a variety of reasons, or words that need more explanation.
 For example, in the theme vocabulary list in Capítulo 3 (p.
-96 of the student text), you should discuss the differences between a mercado and a tienda, explain the concept behind the verb regatear, and so on.
+70 of the student text), you should discuss the differences between a mercado and a tienda, explain the concept behind the verb regatear, and so on.

 Certain conventions are observed in the listing of vocabulary, and you will want to bring these to students' attention at the beginning of the course.
-Nouns are always given with their articles in Vocabulario: Preparación and students should be encouraged to learn the article with the noun as a means of learning the gender of nouns.
+Nouns are always given with their articles in Vocabulario: Preparación, and students should be encouraged to learn the article with the noun as a means of learning the gender of nouns.
 Both masculine and feminine forms are indicated for adjectives-alto/a, trabajador(a)-and for nouns referring to persons-chico/a, profesor(a).
-The use of a slash (o/a) indicates that the -o ending of the masculine form is replaced by -a in the feminine form.
-The use of parentheses (a) indicates that the -a is added to the masculine form to form the feminine.
+A slash (o/a) indicates that the -o ending of the masculine form is replaced by -a in the feminine form.
+Parentheses (a) indicate that the -a is added to the masculine form to form the feminine.

-Practice is just as essential in learning vocabulary as it is in learning grammar, and so vocabulary-building activities have been included in the Vocabulario: Preparación section.
-The most frequently used types of vocabulary activities in Puntos de partida include the following.
+Practice is just as essential in learning vocabulary as it is in learning grammar, so vocabulary-building activities have been included in the Vocabulario: Preparación section.
+The most common types of vocabulary activities in Puntos en breve include the following.